michaelyousrie/laravel-livewire-task-manager/README.md

 - Editing the priority manually will shift tasks with the same and higher priority than the priority entered by 1.

 ### Questions that might come to your head..
-1. Q) Why not make a separate livewire component for the form and list?
+- Why not make a separate livewire component for the form and list?
-- A) Well, while this might have made things easier, I, above all, follow the `KISS` principle. `Keep It Simple Stupid`.
+    - Well, while this might have made things easier, I, above all, follow the `KISS` principle. `Keep It Simple Stupid`.
 I asked myself `Does the project need that extra layer of complexity?` I found the answer to be `No`.
-2. Q) Why MySQL and not SQLite?
+- Why MySQL and not SQLite?
-- A) Project Requirements.
+    - Project Requirements.
 For this simple project, I'd have chosen `SQLite`.
+- Why is the design ... not great?
+    - Ouch, that hurt my feelings :(.
+But to be fair, design isn't really my cup of tea.
+---
+If you have any other questions, reach me on michaelyousrie@gmail.com